joinpursuit/Pursuit-Core-iOS/lessons/unit9/Functions-And-Blocks-In-ObjC.md

 ### You Can Pass Blocks as Arguments to Methods or Functions

-Each of the previous examples in this chapter invokes the block immediately after it’s defined.
 In practice, it’s common to pass blocks to functions or methods for invocation elsewhere.
 You might use Grand Central Dispatch to invoke a block in the background, for example, or define a block to represent a task to be invoked repeatedly, such as when enumerating a collection.
 Concurrency and enumeration are covered later in this chapter.

 Blocks are also used for callbacks, defining the code to be executed when a task completes.
 As an example, your app might need to respond to a user action by creating an object that performs a complicated task, such as requesting information from a web service.
 Because the task might take a long time, you should display some kind of progress indicator while the task is occurring, then hide that indicator once the task is complete.